ablacklama/Vehicle-Detection/README.md

 <div style="text-align: center;"><IMG SRC="./output_images/resized.png" ALT="cropped" width="300"></div>

+## Heatmapping
+I used a heatmap of the past 8 frames to iliminate most false detections.
+False detections are generally flukes and happen for only a frame or two.
+The heatmap kept track of the total number of detections in any area of the image for the past 8 frames and if there were less than 3, I discarded that detection.

 ## Results
 Here are a few images that show the detection power of the network:
 <img src="./output_images/output1.png" width="500"/>